dfletcher/drupal-devcontainer/README.md

 ### Deploy to remote server

-**Under construction.** This is a complex topic that will receive more attention when the basics are more nailed down and after we have a generator for creating new projects.
+**Under construction.** This is a complex topic that will receive more attention when the basics are more nailed down.
 It will certainly involve external tools not currently mentioned in this document.
 The basic idea will be the ability to quickly deploy Drupal Devcontainer projects and all deps to external shared or dedicated hosts.

 ### Update modules